prince-chrismc/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H066">#KB-H066</a>: "SHORT_PATHS USAGE"**

-The recipe missess [short_paths](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#short-paths) attribute.
+The recipe requires [short_paths](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#short-paths) attribute.
 It may happen due to the very long paths within source, build or package directories during the package creating.
 Consider adding the following code: